AlignTrue/aligntrue/.aligntrue/rules/cli_testing_playbook_COMP.md

 - `personal: true` on source = skip team approval + auto-gitignore
 - `gitignore: true` = don't commit rules (renamed from `private`)

+**IMPORTANT: Scope-based routing:**

+Files are routed to remotes based on `scope` frontmatter in rule files:

+- `scope: personal` → pushed to `remotes.personal`
+- `scope: shared` → pushed to `remotes.shared`
+- No scope or `scope: team` → stays in main repo (NOT pushed to any remote)

+To push all files regardless of scope, use `remotes.custom` with glob patterns.

 **For testing remotes (auto-push during sync):**

 ```bash